kavia-common/culinary-connect-252665-252684/flavorshare_frontend/README.md

 Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+If port 3000 is already in use, set an explicit port to avoid interactive prompts:
+- Linux/macOS: `REACT_APP_PORT=3001 npm start`
+- Windows (cmd): `set REACT_APP_PORT=3001 && npm start`

+This template disables browser auto-open and binds to 0.0.0.0 for container previews.

 ### `npm test`

 Launches the test runner in interactive watch mode.